-Twenty-first century life is seemingly dominated by wicked problems: problems whose causes and consequences are so inextricably intertwined that they cannot be solved quickly, easily, or separately–if they can be solved at all.
+Twenty-first century life is dominated by wicked problems whose causes and consequences are so inextricably intertwined that they cannot be solved quickly, easily, or separately–if they can be solved at all.
 Peacebuilding is a process of confronting wicked problems.
-If I’ve learned anything in my time as a peacebuilder it’s that you can’t create lasting peace “simply” by signing an agreement–a product often difficult to produce, in and of itself.
+If I’ve learned anything in my time as a peacebuilder it’s that you can’t create lasting peace “simply” by signing an agreement.
 Truly building peace requires addressing all of the root causes of a given conflict, and usually addressing them together.

 I Deal With Wicked Problems in My Books…

 I have explored wicked problems in my recent books in comparative politics and global security.
 I have also just begun work on a core text book: tentatively entitled From Conflict Resolution to Peacebuilding.

 Without buying either of the published books, you can explore the issues raised in them here.
 You can also see my plans for the peacebuilding book and even help me write it.